patricgruber/WacomUtility/README.md

 * Java JDK8+

 # FAQ
+## The MapTo option doesn't work right
+The MapTo setting uses absolute pixel coordinates on your whole display setup.

+So if you have two displays and want to map the tablet to an area on the right display, you have to add the width of the left display to the _top left x_ coordinate.

 ## What is the option *xy* for? / What options are available?
 Check ``xsetwacom list parameters``